• Skip to primary navigation

 May 12, 2014 by Megan

-I would shout, “Hurrah for you!”
 The fact that your child cannot lift words from the page without some help doesn’t mean his or her literary taste buds won’t enjoy the story just as much as other children.
-Customize this reading program to maximize its effectiveness for your child.
+Customize reading to maximize its effectiveness for your child.
 You may need to break the reading sessions into smaller segments, or “read” audio books while following along in the print book.
 You can do the same kind of seeing/hearing with eBooks by using the text-to-speech function of eReaders along with the on-screen text.
 Some books are available in DVD format so you can watch with the closed captions turned on.
-The Mice of the Herring Bone DVD from ShowForth is an example of this type of book.
-If you have other ways that you make reading accessible to your special needs child, we’d love for you share your approach with us on the JourneyForth Facebook page.
+The Mice of the Herring Bone DVD is an example of this type of book.
+If you have other ways that you make reading accessible to your special needs child, we’d love for you share your approach with us.

 What’s the most important thing for parents to remember when choosing reading materials for their children?